Oiz: Description

-History and Legend
+History and legend

 Oiz is one of the most important places of the history of Biscay and the Basque Country.
-During the prehistory it was inhabited by shepherds that left an important legacy of megalithic monuments.
+During prehistory it was inhabited by shepherds that left an important legacy of megalithic monuments.
 Later they moved to the valleys where they left the necropolis of San Juan de Momoitio.

 Oiz is one of the "Hornblower Mountains" from where the assembly of the Lordship of Biscay was gathered in the Middle Ages.
 This gathering was done by lighting fires and blowing into horns.

 The legend says that also here Mari, "The Lady of Anboto", has a dwelling.
 Tradition says that every seven years Mari goes from Anboto to Oiz, and the weather and the good or bad crops depend on where she is.

 On February 19, 1985, Iberia Airlines Flight 610 from Madrid to Bilbao hit the antenna and crashed into the north slopes of Oiz, causing the death of all passengers and crew, 148 people overall.